 I’m not famous or successful, so why should you care what I think?
-Well, I have some observations about the dynamics of writing on the internet that I think my (even more non-famous and non-successful) self would have benefited from when I started.
+Well, I have some observations about the dynamics of writing on the internet that I think my even more non-famous and non-successful self would have benefited from.

-The whole idea of writing is crazy: You have a pattern in your brain-meat, which you try to encode into a linear series of words.
+The idea of writing is crazy: You have some pattern in your brain-meat, which you try to encode into a linear series of words.
 Then someone else reads those words and tries to reconstruct the pattern in their brain-meat.
-But in this dance, how much of the work is being done by the words versus the lifetime of associations each person has built up around them?
+In this dance, how much work is being done by the words versus the lifetime of associations each person has built up around them?

-We have different personalities and spend our lives getting exposed to different information and thinking about different things.
-What concept #821 triggers for you may be vastly different than what it triggers for me.
+We have different personalities and spend our lives doing different things and getting exposed to different information.
+What concept #821 triggers for you may be vastly different from what it triggers for me.

-I suspect that even when writing works, readers are often taking quite a “different trip” than the writer intended.
-Personally, I figure that’s fine and it’s better to just let people take their own trip, rather than going to insane lengths in a hopeless quest to make everything precise.
+I suspect that even when writing works, readers often take quite a “different trip” than the writer intended.
+Personally, I figure that’s fine.
+It’s better to just let people take their own trip, rather than going to insane lengths in a hopeless quest to make everything precise.

 Here are two examples of how things I’ve written have failed:

 I wrote an article suggesting ultrasonic humidifiers might put particulates into the air and harm health.
-The median response was something like this:
+The median response was something like:

 Please stop polluting the internet with speculation.
 If you can’t support your argument with peer-reviewed research papers you shouldn’t write it at all.

 This was… puzzling, because I had dozens of citations starting very early in the article.
-But many people in different forums independently left comments like this.
+But many people in different forums independently said things like this.

-I wrote an article about gas stoves and nitrogen dioxide where I stated in the overview that a normal range hood might not solve the problem.
-A top comment was that a high-quality hood would solve the problem and the fact that I claimed this without providing any data showed I was biased and bad (so bad).
+I wrote an article about gas stoves and nitrogen dioxide where I stated in the overview that a typical range hood might fix things.
+A top comment was that a high-quality hood would obviously solve the problem and the fact that I claimed wouldn’t showed I was biased and bad (so bad).

-That’s fair, although after the overview finished there was a link to the “Can a range hood fix this?” section where I discuss an article that tested hoods in various houses and found that some worked well but most of them reduced nitrogen dioxide by 30% or less, and wait did I say that was fair?
+That’s fair, although right after the overview there was a link to the “Can a range hood fix this?” section where I discuss an paper that tested hoods in various houses and found that some worked well but most of them reduced nitrogen dioxide by 30% or less and wait did I say that was fair?

 Why do people go to forums?
 Partly for links, yes, but also because they like the community.
-When an article on an interesting topic comes up, some people decide they’d rather see what people they trust think before investing time reading the article.
-And once they are there, maybe they see a comment they want to respond to.
+When an article on an interesting topic comes up, some people decide they’d rather see what people they trust think before reading the article.
+And once they’re there, maybe they see a comment they want to respond to.

-I’d love to see statistics for this, but I’d guess that only a small fraction of people finish most articles before commenting, and many don’t even look at the article.
-This is not necessarily a bad thing!
+I don’t have any statistics, but I’d guess that only a small fraction of people finish most articles before commenting, and many don’t even look at the article.
+This is not necessarily bad!
 Sometimes the discussion detaches and goes into all sorts of interesting and unexpected directions.

 Here’s something I’ve noticed about myself: If I read something great, I’ll sometimes write a short comment like “This was amazing, you’re the best!”
 Then I’ll stare at it for 10 seconds and decide that posting it would be lame and humiliating, so I delete it and go about my day.
-But on the rare occasions that I read something that triggers me, I get a strong feeling that I have important insights.
+But on the rare occasions that I read something that triggers me, I get a strong feeling that I have important insights that must be shared.
 Assuming that I’m not uniquely broken in this way, it explains a lot.

-Fixing these is great but your friends (let’s hope) don’t want to hurt your feelings.
-This makes it almost impossible to get them to say things like, “your jokes aren’t funny” or “you should delete section 3 because it’s horrendous and unsalvageable”.
-Good editors are gold.
+Fixing these is great but your friends (I hope) don’t want to hurt your feelings.
+It’s almost impossible to get them to say things like, “your jokes aren’t funny” or “you should delete section 3 because it’s horrendous and unsalvageable”.

-Comments from the internet are the opposite.
+Comments on the internet are the opposite.
 A downside is that you have much longer feedback loops, which makes it hard to figure out cause and effect.
-But you get feedback at a much higher scale and people are… substantially less worried about offending you.
+But you get feedback at a much higher scale and people are substantially less worried about offending you.